Pelican Butte: Eruptive history

 Pelican Butte last erupted within the past 700,000 years.
-Dating for its last eruptive activity is unclear; it has clearly not erupted since it was covered by glaciers about 12,000 years ago, though it probably has not erupted for 60,000 years.
+Dating for its last eruptive activity is unclear; it has clearly not erupted since it was covered by glaciers about 12,000 years ago, and likely not in the past 60,000 years.
 According to Wood and Kienle (1990), most eruptions took place less than 200,000 years ago.
 However, Gorman (1994) reports that K–Ar dating of the summit places the volcano at 540,000 years old.
 According to the Global Volcanism Program, Pelican Butte has not erupted since the Pleistocene.
+In general, Pelican Butte and other andesitic volcanoes in the McLoughlin reach are not thought to be long-lived eruptive centers, though when combined their erupted material surpasses the eruptive volume of longer-lived mafic volcanoes like Mount McLoughlin.

+It is unclear whether the volcano is extinct or dormant.

 Eruptions at Pelican Butte built a summit cone with tuff breccia and lapilli during pyroclastic eruptive activity, which was mostly covered by lava flows before it was eroded over time by glaciation, which lowered the cone's elevation significantly.
 Eruptive activity at Pelican Butte was mildly explosive, later switching to thinner flows with ʻaʻā and block lava.